santi1110/bd-lambda-expressions-ice-cream-service/README.md

 ### Phase 0: It builds

-1. Build your project.
-You may need to null out instantiations to your Dagger component to complete the initial build.
+1. Build your project. *(If necessary, null out instantiations to your Dagger component to complete the initial build.)*
 1. Run the `Phase0Test` and verify that it passes

 GOAL: Make sure that your project builds and the starter test passes.